Panable/pixel_test/readme.md

 4. I haven't integrated (yet) a way to run the python without passing --led-gpio-mapping=adafruit-hat.
 I'm sure it's possible, but I haven't actually read the full documentation as I've mostly been debugging since the matrix arrived.

+5. The stocks render currently just uses a placeholder.
+It's like this so that I can debug the rendering stuff before I call the API a bunch of times and hit my quota.
+6. I was using lpass cli to pull my API key for the weather one (although this is currently commented out until I can debug it anyway).
+Better off not doing that I would think, but as of now I haven't setup an API key thing.
+I'd suggest using gpg or something.

+7. This readme doesn't explain really how the stocks one works.
+I'll add that in later, or you can read the code and decipher it.
+It's not too complex and basically (will) pull the stock data including the candles and formatting it.

 # Dependencies: